Benin

 Une mère avec un enfant

-Malaria is the leading cause of mortality among children under five years of age and of morbidity among adults.
+Malaria is the leading cause of mortality among children under five years of age and morbidity among adults.
 It accounts for 40% of outpatient consultations and 25% of all hospital admissions.
-[1] Benin is among the fifteen countries with the highest number of malaria cases and deaths – 2% of the global malaria cases and deaths, and 1.6% of global malaria deaths in 2020 [2].
+[1] Benin is among the fifteen countries with the highest number of malaria cases and deaths: 2.1% of global malaria cases and 1.8% of global malaria deaths in 2022 [2].
 It accounts for 4% of malaria cases in West Africa.[2]

 Ownership of insecticide-treated nets (ITNs) improved from 25 percent in 2006 (DHS) to 92 percent in 2017 (DHS).
 In addition, the mortality rate for children under five years of age dropped from 125 in 2006 (DHS) to 96 in 2017 (DHS).
-However, the IPTp3 rate remains stubbornly low at less than 20 percent (DHS 2017); DHIS1- based routine data for IPTp3 in 2020 have shown IPTp3 uptake rates ranging from 20 percent to 40 percent throughout the country’s 12 departments.
+However, the IPTp3+ rate remains stubbornly low at less than 20 percent (DHS 2017); DHIS1-based routine data in 2021 have shown IPTp3 uptake rates ranging from 23 percent to 47 percent throughout the country’s 12 departments.
 The early care-seeking rate in case of fever in children under five years of age is 53 percent (DHS 2017).[1]

 The disease places a significant economic strain on Benin’s development.
 The World Bank estimates that households in Benin spend approximately one-quarter of their annual income on the prevention and treatment of malaria.[4]

-Artesunate rectal capsules (ARC) are the recommended intervention for the pre-referral of children with severe malaria from primary health facilities to the hospitals where severe malaria is treated.[6]
-Due to overall concerns for the handling of medicines by nonmedical professionals, Benin’s policy does not allow use of rectal artesunate suppositories at the community level.
+Artesunate Rectal Capsules (ARC) are the recommended pre-referral intervention for children under five with severe malaria from primary health facilities to the hospitals where severe malaria is treated.[6]
+Due to overall concerns for the handling of medicines by nonmedical professionals, Benin’s policy does not allow the use of artesunate rectal artesunate capsules at the community level.
 [1]

 Malaria in pregnancy

-The NMCP launched a community IPT pilot in 2018 in five health districts, using PMI funding.
+The NMCP launched a community IPT pilot in 2018 in five health districts, using the US President's Malaria Initiative funding.
 This intervention uses outreach strategies with local health teams visiting rural areas to provide women with check-ups and administer IPT.
-The results obtained indicated that in 2019 in the Savè-Ouèssè, Abomey, Djidja, Agbangnizoun and Tchaourou health districts, IPTp3 coverage increased from 21.6% to 23.2% , 27.8% to 28.5% and 14% to 17%, respectively.
+The results obtained indicated that in 2019 in the Savè-Ouèssè, Abomey, Djidja, Agbangnizoun, and Tchaourou health districts, IPTp3 coverage increased from 21.6% to 23.2%, 27.8% to 28.5% and 14% to 17%, respectively.
 [6]

 Seasonal malaria chemoprevention (SMC)